langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/2-search-RAG.md

 If you already completed the [setup steps](/first-agent/0-setup.md) you are ready to get started!
 To recap, you should have already done the following:

 - Signed up for Tavily and received an API key
-- Created a `.env` file in the root of your project and added your Tavily API to it
+- Created a `.env` file in the root of your project and added your Tavily API key to it
 - Installed the `dotenv` package to load your environment variables from the `.env` file
 - Used npm to install the `@langchain/community` package containing the Tavily search tool